Wolfgang Kubicki

 Kubicki was a member of the Bundestag from 1990 to 1992 and again from 2017 to 2025.
 He served as Vice President of the Bundestag from 2017 to 2025.
 From 1992 to 1993 and from 1996 to 2017 he served as chairman of the FDP group in the Schleswig-Holstein state parliament.
+From 2013 to 2026 he has been vice chairman of the FDP.

 Early life and education

+Kubicki was born in Braunschweig as the youngest of four children.
+His parents were clerks, who had moved from Oebisfelde, Saxony-Anhalt, shortly before his birth.
+His father was a Luftwaffe pilot during World War II.
+Kubicki was raised Evangelical.

-After high school diploma in 1970 in Braunschweig Kubicki studied economics at the University of Kiel, where Peer Steinbrück was among his fellow students.
+After graduating from Hoffmann-von-Fallersleben-Schule Braunschweig in 1970, Kubicki studied economics at the University of Kiel, where Peer Steinbrück was among his fellow students.
 He graduated in 1975.
 After that he worked for a consulting company and from 1978 in a Steuerberater ("tax advisor") office.
 From 1981 to 1983 he worked as a researcher for the FDP in the Schleswig-Holstein Landtag.
 He finished a second degree in law, completed while working, at the University of Kiel in 1982 with the first state examination.
-In 1985 he completed the second state examination and has worked as a lawyer since.
+In 1985 he completed the second state examination and has worked as a criminal defense lawyer for tax law.